mliew21396/remote-work-u2/week-4/4-group-research-methods/readme.md

 ```

 #### Person 2: Modify Existing Data
-Two years have passed since I made these, so they need to be updated.
-I want the original data to change since I never plan on going back.

 I recently got a new pet, but I still want another!
 Create a `my_array_modification_method` that takes an array and number to be added to all
 internal numbers.
 (Because you can never have too many pets!)
 For example: